Rules & Submissions

 - Submit a copy of your video in .WMV, .MPEG2 or .AVI format on a disc to Yi-hui Lee at the TTU Ethics Center Office (Administration Bldg.
 Room 237) by the deadline.
 Improper format will NOT be accepted.
 Videos can also be submitted online by providing the link to either a YouTube or other online video player page.

-- Complete the submission form (available here) by the deadline.
+- Complete the submission form (this form is no longer valid) by the deadline.
 Incomplete forms will NOT be accepted.

 All submissions are reviewed by a panel of 5 judges: 3 TTU students, one faculty member and one member from the Lubbock community.